5 Tips to Ensure You’re Keeping Up With Your Health

 4. Look Up Your Family History

 Some risk factors are entirely genetic.
-If you’re unaware of such elements, they can sneak up on you when you least expect them.
+They can sneak up on you when you least expect them if you’re unaware of such elements.
 Knowing your family history will help you understand the steps you must take to mitigate those risks.

 For example, your family medical history may show a predetermined risk for cardiovascular diseases such as diabetes or high blood pressure.
 With this knowledge, you can adjust your lifestyle to prevent such conditions from impacting your life.
 Diet and exercise, for instance, may significantly reduce your risk of cardiovascular disease if you make the changes early.

 Other potential genetic diseases include Alzheimer’s, arthritis, and cystic fibrosis.
-Share your family history with your healthcare provider to receive guidance on keeping your risk to a minimum.
+Share your family history with your healthcare provider for guidance on keeping your risk to a minimum.

 5. Manage Your Stress

-Managing your stress is a great way to ensure that you keep up with your health.
+Managing your stress is a great way to maintain your health.
 Start by identifying stress points in your life.
 You might have concerns about money, your personal life, or an undiagnosed mental health problem such as depression or anxiety.
 Next, make a plan to eliminate that stress.

 Create a budget, cut ties with toxic acquaintances, and get the professional help you need as soon as possible.
 Once you remove these stress points, you should see an immediate impact on how you feel mentally and physically.